Annotation-Assisted Learning of Treatment Policies From Multimodal Electronic Health Records: Proposed Method: AACE

-where $\tau^{x}(x)$ is the CATE.
-Our target estimand $\tau^{\phi}(\phi)$ can thus be interpreted as a coarsened version of the CATE, averaging the treatment effect over the subgroups whose structured covariates are consistent with the representation $\phi$.
-It interpolates between the average treatment effect when $\phi$ is not predictive of $X$ and the CATE when $\phi$ perfectly captures $X$.
-In the case of text encoders, for example, the neural representation depends on the meaning and content of a text, but is not formulation-specific (e.g., \cite{gao-etal-2021-simcse, remy2024biolord}), and may even be language-agnostic \cite{feng-etal-2022-language}.
-Above, we assumed that $Y(t) \perp\!\!\!\perp \phi \mid X$ for $t \in \{0,1\}$, which is reasonable in our setting given that $\phi$ is constructed from unstructured data that reflect the covariates $X$, and therefore cannot provide additional information about the potential outcomes beyond what is already contained in $X$.
+Thus, $\tau^\phi(\phi)$ averages the treatment effects $\tau^x(x)$ over the patient subgroups whose covariates are compatible with the representation.
+It interpolates between the average treatment effect (ATE) when $\phi$ is uninformative about $X$, and the conditional average treatment effect (CATE) when $\phi$ fully determines $X$.
+The equality in~\eqref{eq:targetestimand} follows from the law of iterated expectations, under the assumption that the representations provide no additional information about the potential outcomes beyond the covariates, i.e., $Y(t) \perp\!\!\!\perp \phi \mid X$ for $t \in \{0,1\}$.
+In our setting, this is natural because $\phi$ is derived from clinical data that encode the underlying covariates.

-\paragraph{The doubly robust learner:} Our proposed methods are grounded in the doubly robust (DR) learner, a widely used meta-learning framework for CATE estimation from structured covariates \cite{kennedy2023towards}.
-Meta-learners decompose CATE estimation into two stages \cite{kunzel2019metalearners}.
-In the first stage, so-called \textit{nuisance functions} are estimated from data: the propensity score $\hat{\pi}(x) \approx P(T=1 \mid X=x)$ and the outcome models $\hat{\mu}_t(x) \approx \mathbb{E}[Y \mid T=t, X=x]$ for $t \in \{0,1\}$.
-In the second stage, the nuisance functions are combined into the doubly robust \textit{pseudo-outcome} $\Delta_i^x$:
+\paragraph{Treatment Policies Based on Coarsened Effects.} As discussed in Section~\ref{sec:causalstrat}, CATE-based policies allocate treatment to the individuals with the highest expected treatment benefit.
+When the multimodal representations lose confounding information, the coarsened effects $\tau^\phi(\phi)$ may differ from the true effects $\tau^x(x)$.
+Nonetheless, the implied treatment policy can remain \textit{optimal} when the bias induced by coarsening is small relative to the treatment effect margins.
+To see this, let $\delta_i = | \tau^x(x_i) - \tau^\phi(\phi_i) |$ denote the coarsening bias for individual $i$.
+For a fixed treatment budget $k$, let $\gamma_k$ denote the treatment effect margin at the decision threshold.
+If individuals are ordered by decreasing (true) treatment effects, then $\gamma_k$ is the difference between the $k$-th and $(k+1)$-th largest treatment effects.